wu-hongjun/Hackintosh-Thinkpad-P50/README.md

 # Config for Thinkpad P50
-## Thanks for [RehabMan](https://www.tonymacx86.com/members/rehabman.429483/) who contributed hugely to this project!
+### Thanks for [RehabMan](https://www.tonymacx86.com/members/rehabman.429483/) who contributed a lot to this project!
 ### This config is based on macOS 10.12.4.

 * This is a custom hackintosh configuration of my mobile workstation Thinkpad P50.